-Built between 1552-1564, the Juma-Jami Mosque is located in Crimea, a disputed territory between Ukraine and Russia, which was ruled by the Muslim Crimean Khanate from the 15th to the 18th century.
+Also known as the ‘Friday Mosque’ or ‘Khan’s Mosque’, the Juma-Jami Mosque was built between 1552-1564 and is located in Yevpatoria in Crimea. a territory of Ukraine occupied by Russia.
+This area was ruled by the Muslim Crimean Khanate between the 15th and 18th century.

 Video about Mimar Sinan, the architect of the Jami-Juma Mosque and many other Ottoman mosques: